Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 I am not using AWS command line utility.
 Everything I do here is by using AWS web interface.
 Though, using AWS CLI is much faster.

+The OS used on all the nodes is Fedora Atomic 24 64 bit.

 # Network setup

 I have created a new VPC on AWS with a base network address of 10.0.0.0/16 .